 Initial Seasoning

-1. Rinse the pan with warm water and soap.
-It's fine to use soap here, as you'll be re-seasoning the pan and, in the case of De Buyer carbon steel pans, removing the beeswax coating
+1. If your pan is not-pre-seasoned, wash the pan with warm water and washing-up liquid.
+It's fine to use washing-up liquid here, as you'll be re-seasoning the pan and, in the case of De Buyer carbon steel pans, removing the beeswax coating.
+If your pan is pre-seasoned, you can just rinse the pan and skip the soap.
+Dry the pan with a towel, then put on low heat to finish drying.

-3. Add 1/3 cup vegetable or other high-burning oil, 2/3 cup salt, and peels from two potatoes (this helps pull any remaining impurities from the pan’s surface).
-Adjust the amounts of these ingredients to suit your pan size—they should cover the surface generously.
-Cook over medium heat, using tongs to occasionally move the peels around the pan and up the sides to the rim, for 8 to 10 minutes (the pan will turn brown)
+2. Add about enough vegetable or other high-burning oil to cover the base of the pan by about 1/2 cm, plus a few tablespoons of salt and peels from two potatoes (this helps pull any remaining impurities from the pan’s surface).
+Raise the heat to medium, using tongs to occasionally move the peels around the pan and up the sides to the rim, for 8 to 10 minutes (the pan will turn brown).

-4. Discard the contents, allow pan to cool, then wipe with paper towels
+3. Discard the contents, allow pan to cool, then wipe with paper towels.

-5. Your pan is now pre-seasoned.
-It won’t be perfectly easy-release the first time—this takes time and use—but it kick-starts the process.
-After each use, follow the instructions below under ‘Regular Cleaning’
+4. Your pan is now pre-seasoned.
+It won’t be perfectly easy-release the first time – this takes time and use – but it kick-starts the process.
+After each use, follow the instructions under the next section, titled ‘Regular Cleaning’.

 Regular Cleaning

 For an *additional* patina boost, which is optional but useful, you can return the pan to the hob.
-Over low heat, add a bit of vegetable or other high-burning oil and swirl it around so it covers the base completely.
-Once the oil feels hot and begins to shimmer (your hand will feel warm when you place it a few inches above the pan), turn off the heat.
-Once cool enough to handle, wipe the oil around the pan with kitchen towel or a cloth until it’s completely absorbed into the pan.
+Over low heat, add very little high-burning vegetable oil and use kitchen roll to rub it all over the pan.
+Once the pan feels hot (place your hand a few inches above the pan), turn off the heat.
+Wipe off any residual oil and store.

 Tips for Cast Iron Cooking & Care